tartley/colorama/README-hacking.md

    present on `__version__` in `colorama/__init.py__.py`.

-3. Run the tests locally on your preferred OS, just to save you from doing the following time-consuming steps while there are still obvious problems in the code:
+3. Run the tests locally on your preferred OS, just to save you from doing the subsequent time-consuming steps while there are still obvious problems in the code:

    * Windows: